-Education Finance Analyst Program Announces Selections for its Second Cohort
+Education Finance Analyst Program Announces Selections for Its Second Cohort

 Upon completion of the fellowship, analysts may be eligible for continued employment or go on to take roles with mission-oriented investors, charter schools and other organizations committed to leveraging finance for social good.

 Equitable Facilities Fund is a 501(c)(3) nonprofit social impact fund created to provide low-cost facility loans that allow high-performing public charter schools to maximize the resources they dedicate to students.
 High-quality public charter schools promote bright futures for children across America and EFF believes these schools should borrow under terms comparable to traditional public school districts.
-EFF administers a $1 billion, 'A' rated revolving loan fund, which recapitalizes using funds from Equitable School Revolving Fund's bond issuances, to offer high-credit, scalable bond investment opportunities.
-To learn more, visit www.eqfund.org or email [email protected]
+EFF administers a $1 billion, 'A' rated revolving loan fund, which recapitalizes using funds from Equitable School Revolving Fund's bond issuances, to offer high-credit, scalable bond investment opportunities: www.eqfund.org or [email protected]

 Civic Builders is the nation's leading nonprofit lender and developer, bringing high-quality educational opportunities to under-resourced communities through the development of public charter schools.
 Since 2002, the organization has supported the growth of 73 schools educating nearly 40,000 students annually.
-Civic Builders partners with philanthropists and capital providers to design and manage affordable, new financing and development solutions for high-quality schools, addressing the full spectrum of facilities and financing challenges so that school leaders can focus on the important work of educating students.
-Civic Builders' portfolio represents $1.45 billion invested into economically underserved communities to ensure all students have access to safe, positive, and student-centered learning environments.
-Learn more at www.civicbuilders.org.
+Civic Builders' portfolio represents $1.45 billion invested into economically underserved communities to ensure all students have access to safe and student-centered learning environments: www.civicbuilders.org.

 Share this article